-The junior choir will appear in the new vestments for the first time tomorrow morning at the service of the Junior Congregation which meets at 9:30.
+The junior choir will appear in the new vestments for the first time tomorrow morning at the service of the Junior Congrega-tion which meets at 9:30.
 The choir consists of about 25 children, including the standardbearers, and is being trained by Mrs. Alexander Greene, who will be assisted by Miss Dorothy Burton.
-Miss Burton has just returned from Oberlin where she studied in the Conservatory of Music.
-Donald G. Clark is acting as organist.
+Miss Burton has just re-turned from Oberlin where she studied in the Conservatory of Music.
+Donald .G.
+Clark is acting as organist.

 Last Sunday morning the attention of the adult congregation was centered on the Jamaica Hospital Drive.
-Joseph Stanley-Jamaica Hospital Drive.
-Brown, one of the Hospital trustees, was present and spoke for five minutes on the objectives of the present campaign, and the objectives of the present campaign, and the minister, Rev. C. E. Silcox, followed his remarks with a sermon on "Physicians-morrow morning the minister will speak on "Religious Syncretism in a World of Controversy."
+Joseph Stanley-Brown, one of the Hospital trustees, was present and spoke for five minutes on the objectives of the present campaign, and the

+Human and Divine, or the Spiritual Basis of Health."
+To-morrow morning the minister will speak on "Religious Syncretism in a World of Controversy.